 By Rod Walton, Power Engineering content director

-The webcast is free and will be available both live 11 a.m.
-Monday and on demand for one year afterward.
-Click here to find out more and register.
+The webcast will be live from 11 a.m.-noon ET Thursday and on demand for one year after that.